SYXZyt/MemGuard/README.md

 ### Callback
 You can provide a function to be called which will pass you a string of the leak information.
 You can then do whatever you want with this information.
 This is done by calling `memguard_SetLogCallback` and passing a function pointer to a function that takes a `const char*` as a parameter.
-Additionally using C++, you can use a lambda function to capture variables.
+Additionally using C++, you can use a lambda function for the callback.
 ```cpp
 #include <MemGuard/cpp/MemGuard.hpp>